 - Does not offer a full 360 degree of protection for the vehicle on the bed

-Wedge trailers are a style of trailer that can hold one to four different vehicles on them, and depending on the make or style of the trailer, the wedge can be pulled via the truck or it can be a part of the actual vehicle.
-This trailer is an ideal cheap way to transport more than one vehicle at a given time, but may not be the best in terms of safety, as it only takes one mistake for the top vehicle to start to descend into the ones behind it.
+Wedge trailers are a style of trailer that can hold one to four different vehicles on them.
+Also, depending on the make or style of the trailer, the wedge can be pulled via the truck.
+It can also be a part of the actual vehicle.
+This trailer is an ideal cheap way to transport more than one vehicle at a given time.
+However, it may not be the best in terms of safety.
+This is because it only takes one mistake for the top vehicle to start to descend into the ones behind.

 This type of trailer is great if you are looking to haul more than one vehicle at a given time, and it doesn’t seem to prove too costly for you, however, it may be a little more difficult to find this style of transport for your cars.